Explore health content from A to Z.

-Be sure to tell your doctor if you have ever had a reaction to contrast material ("X-ray dye").
+Be sure to tell your health care provider if you have ever had a reaction to contrast material ("X-ray dye").
 If you have had a reaction, you may need to take medicine 12 hours before your scan, so be sure to tell your doctor ahead of time.

-Be sure to mention the medications you take and ask if it is OK to take them before the test.
+Be sure to mention the medicines you take.
+Ask if it's OK to take them before the test.

 Arrive on time to check in.

 When you arrive, you may be asked to change into a hospital gown.
 Remove all metal near the part of your body that will be scanned, including jewelry, eyeglasses, and dentures.
-Women may need to remove any bras that have metal underwire.
+Women may need to remove any bra that has metal underwire.

 Be sure to tell the technologist if:

 You are pregnant or think you may be

 You ate or drank anything before the test